OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5890.md

 # Event ID 5890: An object was added to the COM+ Catalog.

 ## Description
-Event ID 5890: An object was added to the COM+ Catalog.
+This event generates when new object was added to the COM+ Catalog.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|